iWriteGigs

 C Hospital inpatient services codes

-D Initial comprehensive preventive medicine E/M service for new patient visits
+D Periodic comprehensive preventive medicine reevaluation and management services for established patient visits

 Question #33